blwatkins/learning-ruby/docs/index.md

 # Learning Ruby

-Learning resources and notes for the <a href="https://www.ruby-lang.org/en/" target="_blank" rel="noopener noreferrer">Ruby programming language</a>.
+Learning resources and notes for the <a href="https://www.ruby-lang.org/en/" target="_blank" rel="noopener noreferrer">Ruby</a> programming language.

 ----